MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 ## View a meeting preparation card

-The meeting preparation card is displayed in your personal chat with the **Sales** bot or in the **Chat** tab of the Sales personal app in Teams.
-The meeting preparation card is sent at a time that is [configured by your administrator](configure-meeting-agent.md#configure-pre-meeting-preparation-notifications).
-By default, the meeting preparation card is sent one hour before the meeting.
-If you schedule the meeting less than an hour before the start time, the card appears soon after you send the meeting invite.
+To view the meeting preparation card:

+1. Open Microsoft Teams.
+2. Open your personal chat with the **Sales** bot, or open the **Chat** tab in the Sales personal app.
+3. Find the card sent before your meeting:
+   - By default, it appears one hour before the meeting.
+   - If the meeting is scheduled less than one hour before start time, the card appears shortly after the invite is sent.
+4. If timing is different, check your admin configuration for [pre-meeting preparation notifications](configure-meeting-agent.md#configure-pre-meeting-preparation-notifications).

 > [!IMPORTANT]
 > The meeting preparation card is displayed in the language set for your Microsoft 365 account.
 To change the language of the meeting preparation card to your preferred language, change the display language in your [Microsoft account settings](https://myaccount.microsoft.com/settingsandprivacy/language).